 Here’s how it works.
-Buying products that carry the Fairtrade mark has helped to lift over 7 million farmers, workers and their families out of dire poverty.
+Buying products that carry the Fairtrade mark has helped to lift millions of farmers, workers and their families out of dire poverty.
+The Fairtrade mark is a watertight guarantee that they will be paid a fair price, thus enabling them to work their way out of poverty.
 And it’s not just the money they earn.
 Fairtrade builds wells for fresh water, gets children to school, ensures good working conditions, protects the environment and builds sustainable communities.

 Fairtrade group is entirely voluntary and was formed in October 2004 with

 like-minded people, all passionate about Fairtrade.
 We are delighted that Oswestry is now officially - and deservedly - a

 Fairtrade Town.
 We have carried on working to increase awareness in

 Fairtrade.
 It is most pleasing that virtually all churches in Oswestry are

 involved in Fairtrade in one way or another and we are especially pleased